aianlinb/VisualGGPK2/README.md

+## ***No longer updating.
+Bug fixing only.***

 # Notice
-All projects in this repository are not thread-safe, Do not process a single ggpk file with more than one thread

 This project is reserved for VisualGGPK2.
-For development, it's recommended to use [LibGGPK3](https://github.com/aianlinb/LibGGPK3) instead.
+For development or learning, It's highly recommended to use [LibGGPK3](https://github.com/aianlinb/LibGGPK3) instead.

+All projects in this repository are not thread-safe.
+Do not process a single ggpk file with more than one thread.

 ## LibGGPK2
 Library for Content.ggpk of game PathOfExile.

 Rewrite of https://github.com/aianlinb/libggpk
 ## VisualGGPK2
-A windows desktop program to view/edit ggpk file.
+A Windows-Only desktop program to view/edit ggpk file.

 ![image](https://github.com/aianlinb/LibGGPK2/blob/master/.github/example.png)
-## What's New?
+## What's New? (than libggpk)
 - Directly access the files in bundles.
 - No longer read all Records of GGPK at the beginning.
 - The new file added will replace existing FreeRecord instead of being appended to the end of the GGPK.